texpert/meetup_website/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This application is running on:

 * Ruby version 3.4.5
-* Rails version 8.0.3
+* Rails version 8.1.0

 ## Dependencies